-Survey Cards (1950-51) Source: SCC Appendix number: 14(ii)
+Survey Cards (1950-51) Source: SC Appendix number: 14(ii)

 4.11.5.
 All the survey cards have the 'kind of path' written as 'F.P.'.
 The survey card for path 12 (E1 to CE2) describes four kissing gates at certain points along the route although for two it is noted that the actual gates are missing.
 One section is described as joining a lightly metalled C.R.B. even though this has a kissing gate across it.
 However, this description is consistent with the Quarter Sessions record of a public highway that has been stopped up but reserving rights on foot.
 For path 38 (CE2 to north-east of B) there is a reference to "stiles in good condition" but there is no indication on that survey card or the map as to where these stiles were.
-However, it appears that the survey card for path 12 originally described both paths 12 and 38 then the path 38 description was crossed through.
-What appears to be the path 38 description on this card refers to a stile being at the point where the path passes back into the parish of Sparkford (possibly point C) and may therefore have been in the Parish boundary rather than across the route.
+However, it appears that the survey card for path 12 originally described both paths 12 and 38 then the path 38 description on this card refers to a stile being at the point where the path passes back into the parish of Sparkford (possibly point C) and may therefore have been in the Parish boundary rather than across the route.